edisonaugusthy/blog-posts/posts/format time using js/timeformat.md

 ```

-sets the day of the month
+Sets the day of the month

 ```js
 new Date().setDate(4);